 I spoke a bit earlier about the Harvard University Press, that they did not publish Linda Waite's book.
-When they were asked why they turned it down, the spokesmen's reply was they turned it down because they did not like its tone, whatever that is.
+When they were asked why they turned it down, the spokesmen's reply was they turned it down because they did not like its tone (whatever that is).
 However, they did like the tone of feminist Catherine McKinnon's book.

 Catherine McKinnon is a professor of law at both the University of Michigan and the University of Chicago.
-One reviewer of her book stated that in her book she expressed "whole hog hatred of men."
+One reviewer of her book stated that in her book she expressed "whole-hog hatred of men."
 Now guess who is going to read what was in her book.
 Are men going to read that?
 Not very many.
 Women will.
 What kind of an effect do you think that is going to have on these women's thinking?

 McKinnon states in her book: "What in the liberal view looks like love and romance looks a lot like hatred and torture to the feminist."
 She went on to say: "Feminism stresses the indistinguishability of prostitution, marriage, and sexual harassment."
-In other words, she is saying that marriage is prostitution, that marriage is sexual harassment; and thus the "marriage equals rape and slavery" theme dominates the outlook of the leadership of the National Organization of Women, and also Planned Parenthood, but the Planned Parenthood with somewhat lesser extent.
+In other words, she is saying that marriage is prostitution, that marriage is sexual harassment; and thus the "marriage equals rape and slavery" theme dominates the outlook of the leadership of the National Organization for Women, and also Planned Parenthood, but the Planned Parenthood with somewhat lesser extent.

 I want you to listen to some quotes from feminist leaders.
 You are going to recognize most of these names.

-Gloria Steinem is quoted in The Saturday Review of Education, March 1973: "Here are the angst of feminism.
+Gloria Steinem is quoted in The Saturday Review of Education, March 1973: "Here are the aims of feminism.
 We have to abolish and reform the institution of marriage. . .
 By the year 2000 we will, I hope, raise our children to believe in human potential, not God. . . .
 We must understand what we are attempting is a revolution, a public relations movement."

 Vivian Gornick, a feminist author who is a tenured professor at the University of Arizona is quoted in The Daily Illini, which is associated with the University of Illinois, April 25, 1981: "Being a housewife is an illegitimate profession.
 The choice to serve and be protected and plan towards being a family-maker is a choice that should not be.
 The heart of radical feminism is to change that."

-Robin Morgan, a feminist author who became editor of MS Magazine stated: "We can't destroy the inequities between men and women until we destroy marriage."
+Robin Morgan, a feminist author who became editor of Ms. Magazine stated: "We can't destroy the inequities between men and women until we destroy marriage."

-Germaine Greer, author, scholar, and lecturer at the University of Warwick, England is quoted in The Female Eunuch, in 1971: "If women are to effect significant amelioration of the condition, it seems obvious that they must refuse to marry. ...
-The plight of mothers is more desperate than that of other women, and more numerous the children the more hopeless the situation seems to be. . . .
+Germaine Greer, author, scholar, and lecturer at the University of Warwick, England is quoted in The Female Eunuch, in 1971: "If women are to effect significant amelioration of the condition, it seems obvious that they must refuse to marry. . .
+The plight of mothers is more desperate than that of other women, and the more numerous the children the more hopeless the situation seems to be. . .
 Most women would shrink at the notion of leaving husband and children, but this is precisely the case in which brutally clear thinking must be undertaken."